📊 Projekt

 Specializations

-• KI Apprenticeship Lab with drones, sensor platforms, and 3D printers
+• AI Apprenticeship Lab with drones, sensor platforms, and 3D printers

-• Practice-oriented teaching concept with KI learning factory for production and economic challenges
+• Practice-oriented teaching concept with AI learning factory for production and economic challenges

-• KI competencies in engineering (e.g., civil engineering)
+• AI competencies in engineering (e.g., civil engineering)

-• Image analysis with weak KI (neural networks, image recognition)
+• Image analysis with weak AI (neural networks, image recognition, data preprocessing)

-• KI-based object detection in industrial and medical applications (e.g., skin detection, eye detection, temperature measurement)
+• AI-based object detection in industrial and medical applications (e.g., skin detection, eye detection, temperature measurement, material differentiation)

 • Development of teaching and learning formats with didactic support and educational technological assistance

-• Strengthening KI competencies among study applicants and professionally qualified individuals
+• Strengthening AI competencies among study applicants, students, and professionally qualified individuals

 Keywords